rszrama/negotiation-middleware/README.md

 ## License

-Negotiation Middleware is licensed under the MIT license.
+NegotiationMiddleware is licensed under the MIT license.
 See [LICENSE.md](LICENSE.md) for more information.